harrisonlab/fusarium_venenatum/Fv_minion_assembly.md

-# Colletotrichum gloeosporioides
+# Fusarium venenatum
 ==========

-Scripts used for the analysis of Colletotrichum gloeosporioides genomes Note - all this work was performed in the directory:
+Scripts used for the analysis of Fusarium venenatum genomes Note - all this work was performed in the directory:
-/home/groups/harrisonlab/project_files/colletotrichum_gloeosporioides
+/home/groups/harrisonlab/project_files/fusarium_venenatum

 The following is a summary of the work presented in this Readme.